heigeo/climata-viewer/README.md

 climata-viewer
 ==============

 Interactive database and analysis tools for the [climata] library.
-Powered by [wq].
+Powered by [wq] and [Django REST Pandas].

 Live Demo: <http://climata.houstoneng.net>